duducheng/DenseSharp/README.md

 Unzip the sample dataset, then modify the `"DATASET"` field in `mylib/dataloader/ENVIRON`.

-The *DenseSharp* Networks are parameter-efficient multi-task learning networks for classification and segmentation.
+The *DenseSharp* Networks are multi-task learning networks for classification and segmentation.
 It's generally designed for 3D data, with these two task labels.
 You can run the code on your own data if you process your dataset following the sample data format.

+Each samples are nodule-centered patches in 80mm x 80mm x 80mm, which is larger than the actual input size to ease the data augmentation implementation.
+Each `npz` file contains a `voxel` (pre-processed CT scans, as in the paper) and a `seg` (the corresponding manual segmentation mask by the radiologists).
+The `csv` file contains the classification info.

 # 3D Nodule Mesh Plots
 The 3D mesh plots are used for illustration interactively.
 See the following example: